ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    * Groups.
    * Policies.
    * SSH public keys.
-   * Services specific credentials.
+   * Service-specific credentials.
    * Signing certificates.
    * Active mfa devices (Virtual devices flagged).

-The integration can also be used to make the following changes to an AWS IAM environment:
+You can also use the integration to make the following changes to an AWS IAM environment:
 * Delete a user and delete or remove items associated with the user.
 * Attach a user policy.
 * Detach all policies for a user.